Cloud Controller Blobstore Configuration

 resource_directory_key: YOUR-AWS-RESOURCE-BUCKET

-2. Replace AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY with your AWS credentials.
+2. Replace AWS-ACCESS-KEY and AWS-SECRET-ACCESS-KEY with your AWS credentials.
+Replace AWS-REGION with the region of your AWS buckets.

 3. Replace YOUR-AWS-BUILDPACK-BUCKET, YOUR-AWS-DROPLET-BUCKET, YOUR-AWS-PACKAGE-BUCKET, and YOUR-AWS-RESOURCE-BUCKET with the names of your AWS buckets.
 Do not use periods (.) in your AWS bucket names.
 In the AWS console, you must assign your credentials an IAM policy that allows all S3 actions on all of these buckets.

-5. fog_aws_storage_options takes a hash with the key encryption.
-Operators can set its value to a type of encryption algorithm.
-In the configuration information above, encryption is set to AES256 to enable AWS SSE-S3 encryption.
+4. Set the value of the server_side_encryption key to a type of encryption algorithm.
+In the configuration information above, server_side_encryption is set to AES256 to enable AWS SSE-S3 encryption.

 AWS SSE-KMS blobstore encryption